Anthony Cobos

-Anthony Cobos is a politician from the State of Texas in the United States.
-He served as the El Paso County Judge from 2007–2011 and is a former member of the El Paso City Council.
-El Paso County, Texas is located on the border of the United States and Mexico.
+Anthony Cobos is an American politician from the State of Texas in the United States.
+He served as the El Paso County Judge from 2007 to 2011 and is a former member of the El Paso City Council.
+El Paso County, Texas, is located on the border of the United States and Mexico.

 Cobos was investigated by the Federal Bureau of Investigation (FBI) as part of a public corruptions probe in 2007, was arrested by the FBI on December 16, 2011, charged with conspiracy to commit mail fraud, deprivation of honest services, and pleaded guilty to corruption charges on September 3, 2013.
 He was sentenced on January 3, 2014 to four years in federal prison, to be served in Colorado, and a $10,000 fine.

 Background

 Cobos was born in El Paso, and raised on a farm near Anthony, New Mexico.
 He is married to Leticia Juarez Cobos and together they have five children.
 Cobos has been active in local politics for many years and owns several local businesses.